IBM/blue-cloud-mirror/users/functions-api/README.md

 ### 1. Get IBM platform key <a name="part-SETUP-00"></a>

-_Note:_ You don't have to do this step, if you already have an IBM platform key.
+_Note:_ You have most likely completed this step when you set up the Scores API

 1. Logon to IBM Cloud use the **"us-south"** Region with the  **https://api.ng.bluemix.net** API endpoint.
 ```